-Our Tellico field camp facilities had no air conditioning, and during one week of the 1977 field season, the temperatures (not the heat index) climbed to 100 degrees F. or more—and stayed there for several consecutive days.
+With the possible exception of a tiny office in the field laboratory building, our Tellico field camp facilities had no air conditioning.
+During one week of the 1977 field season, the temperatures (not the heat index) climbed to 100 degrees F. or more—and stayed there for several consecutive days.
 On one day, which was a regular fieldwork day for us, we had a recorded temperature of 107 degrees F. That was the summer Elvis Presley died.
 At the end of that long, hot day in the field, we sat around the tables in the dining area—baking in the late afternoon heat—eyes glazed over—staring blankly into the distance—and listening to the latest radio news reports on the death of The King of Rock and Roll.
-(Think archaeological zombies and The Living Dead.)
+(Think archaeological zombies and The Walking Dead.)

 Tennessee archaeology and American archaeology students need to know something important.
 On some of your worst days, I know many of you quietly mumble the following question beneath your breath like so many other college archaeology students have done in the past:

-Is there some sort of worthwhile life out there for me after being an archaeology student?
+Is there some sort of worthwhile life out there for me after being a college archaeology student?